superfeedr/blog.superfeedr.com/_posts/2013-03-18-adjusting-business-model.markdown

 For those who worry that free is exactly one of the reasons that Google Reader close, we tell that we have plenty of *amazing customers* who get a lot more notifications and who think our service is worth paying for :)

-We have more to come this week for all the people looking for a **replacement to the Google Reader API**: stay tuned!
+We have more to come this week for all the people looking for a **replacement to the Google Reader API**: stay tuned, click the subscribe button below!